caderek/gramma/README.md

 java -version
 ```

-To install the local server use:
+To install the local server, use:

 ```
 gramma server install